krithickvivek/exno1/README.md

-# Exno:1 Data Cleaning Process
+# EX.NO :1 DATA CLEANING PROCESS

 # AIM:

 To read the given data and perform data cleaning and save the cleaned data to a file.

-# Explanation:
+# EXPLANATION:

 Data cleaning is the process of preparing data for analysis by removing or modifying data that is incorrect ,incompleted , irrelevant , duplicated or improperly formatted.

 Data cleaning is not simply about erasing data ,but rather finding a way to maximize datasets accuracy without necessarily deleting the information.

-# Algorithm:
+# ALGORITHM:

 STEP 1: Read the given Data